libp2p/docs/content/concepts/addressing.md

 weight: 6
 ---

-Flexible networks need flexible addressing systems.
+Flexible networks require flexible addressing systems.
 Since libp2p is designed to work across a wide variety of networks, we need a way to work with a lot of different addressing schemes in a consistent way.

 A `multiaddress` (often abbreviated `multiaddr`), is a convention for encoding multiple layers of addressing information into a single "future-proof" path structure.
 It [defines][spec_multiaddr] human-readable and machine-optimized encodings of common transport and overlay protocols and allows many layers of addressing to be combined and used together.